snowdd1/homebridge-knx/knx_config.json.md

 - Definition of `DPT` **is mandatory** as the data point type cannot be inferred from a homekit characteristic!

 ##LocalConstants
 Handlers can use service-local constants in their code.
 This allows using the same handler for alike-but-not-equal use cases.
+The values from the `LocalConstants` can be used in the handler code.
+This allows re-using the same handler for multiple objects that differ by more than group addresses.

 #Example